Hui-te-ana-nui: Understanding kaitiakitanga in our marine environment

 Project leader: Anne-Marie Jackson, University of Otago (Ngāti Whātua)

-The full report is of practical use to anyone with an interest in marine resource management, including: iwi and hapu, community groups, environmental NGOs, Central government, regional councils, policy makers, industry and researchers.
+This report is of practical use to anyone with an interest in marine resource management, including: iwi and hapū, community groups, environmental NGOs, central government, regional councils, policy makers, industry and researchers.

 It explains themes identified by the research and why they are important to consider in decision-making.
 It also indexes the reference sources of this varied mātauranga, and signposts where to go for further detail so Māori communities and resource managers (and others with an interest) can find the information they need to make an informed decision about how to better use our marine resources.